Switch-Bros/NRO-Forwarder/README.md

 ![RetroScreenshot](https://i.imgur.com/52U3biY.png)![Screenshot](https://i.imgur.com/pymJncf.png)

 ## How to use guide
-On the main picture box you can drag a graphics file, supported formats are png, jpg, jpeg, tif, bmp, gif.
+On the main picture box you can drag a graphics file, supported formats are png, jpg, jpeg, jfif, tif, bmp, gif.
 A new graphics file will be created automatically which will be a 256x256 pixel jpg.

 You can also drag an existing nro file onto this, information from that will auto populate the programs input boxes